 - The children on our courses are helped to play their very best, while at the same time really enjoying themselves in a hard-working, energetic, supportive and fun atmosphere.

-- There are daily masterclasses from the tutors and special guests on particular aspects of brass and percussion playing.
+- There are daily masterclasses from the tutors on particular aspects of brass playing.

-- Each course includes a course competition in which every child plays in a relaxed and informal atmosphere, during which the children get individual attention and advice specific to their needs from the tutors.
+- Each course includes a course competition in which every child plays in a relaxed and informal atmosphere, allowing individual attention and advice to be given.

 - There is a fun and varied programme of evening activities for those staying on a residential basis.